-Igneous rocks can be easily identified with their texture, density, color and mineral composition.
-Its texture depends on upon the shape, size, time period to cool down and solidify and the arrangement of crystals in the rock.
+Igneous rocks can be easily identified with their texture, density, color, and mineral composition.
+Its texture depends on the shape, size, time period to cool down and solidify, and the arrangement of crystals in the rock.

-Texture is a description of a rock’s constituent parts in terms of their sizes, shapes and arrangement
+The texture is a description of a rock’s constituent parts in terms of their sizes, shapes, and arrangement

 Larger crystals generally indicate intrusive igneous rocks.
 Smaller crystals generally indicate faster cooling associated with extrusive igneous rocks.

-1) The igneous form of rocks does not include any fossil deposit.
-If there are any chances of fossil deep inside the crust, it erupts out of the Earth’s surface and gets destroyed due to sheer heat these rocks produce.
+1) The igneous form of rocks does not include any fossil deposits.
+If there are any chances of fossil deep inside the crust, it erupts out of the Earth’s surface and gets destroyed due to the sheer heat these rocks produce.

 2) Most of the igneous forms include more than one mineral deposit.

-3) They can be either glassy or coarse in appearance.
+3) They can be either glassy or coarse.